 Tip 4: Know your N-P-K values.
 That’s the ratio of macronutrients your plant needs and what should be in your fertilizer.
 It looks something like 10-15-10.
 If you don’t see this on the package, find another fertilizer stat.

 Tip 5: Micronutrients are just as important as macronutrients, plants just need less of them.
-They are found in fertilizers and that’s great because each micronutrient plays a part in plant enzymatic, cellular and developmental functions.

 Tip 6: Organic or chemical fertilizer?
 It’s your call.
 Make sure your organic fertilizer has organisms that provide the right amount of nutrients for your plant.
-Chemical fertilizers are formulated with the near-perfect amount of marco and micronutrients and may be your best bet especially if you are new to the whole fertilizing thing.
+Chemical fertilizers are formulated with the near-perfect amount of macro and micronutrients and may be your best bet especially if you are new to the whole fertilizing thing.